deadbok/project_network/README.md

  * `router-*`: Configuration files for the routers
  * `server-*`: Configuration files for the servers

-# 9. Building additional files or updating them.
+# 9. Building additional files or updating them

 At the top level is a make file with the following rules: